 Wednesday – Friday 2-8

 Ardor Natural Wines builds community around small-production natural wines.
 We appreciate character-driven wines that focus on terroir and receive minimal intervention from the winemaker.
-There are many emerging and longstanding natural wine projects in Oregon and internationally that deserve the attention and representation of a dedicated wine bar and tasting room.

 Our wines run the spectrum from inexpensive vin de soif to hard to find boutique producers.
 Ardor aims to remove the pretense often associated with wine — it is a delicious beverage.
 Wine began as, and should continue to be, an accessible drink for all people.

 What we call natural wines are wines made with the least possible use of chemicals, additives and overly technological procedures.
 This includes chemicals in the field, such as pesticides, as well as the things in wine like sulfur or any of the almost 200 allowed additives that are legally permitted in wine.
 It includes many technological manipulations of wine that we think erase the individuality of the product and the place it comes from — the terroir.
 Our definition of natural wine is very similar to the German purity laws of beer making, which say that beer can be made only of water, barley, and hops.
 Purely natural wine, to us, is made of grape juice and little else.